crazzzyann/crazzzyann/README.md

 - 👋 Hi, I’m @crazzzyann
 - 👀 I’m interested in learning new things, building new stuffs
-- 🌱 I’m currently learning how not to loose hope.
-But also Coding and Data Sciences
+- 🌱 I’m currently practicing Coding and Data Science concepts
 - 💞️ I’m looking to collaborate on innovative machine learning projects
 - 📫 How to reach me ...